consulo/consulo-dev.github.io/docs/basics/persisting_state_of_components.md

 If you want to use the default bean serialization but need to customize the storage format in XML (for example, for compatibility with previous versions of your plugin or externally defined XML formats), you can use the `@Tag`, `@Attribute`, `@Property`, `@MapAnnotation`, `@AbstractCollection` annotations.

-Please see `com.intellij.util.xmlb.annotations`'s [`package.html`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/package.html) for more information.
+Please see the [`consulo.util.xml.serializer.annotation`](https://github.com/consulo/consulo/blob/master/modules/base/util/util-xml-serializer/src/main/java/consulo/util/xml/serializer/annotation) package for more information.

 If the state you need to serialize doesn't map cleanly to a JavaBean, you can use `org.jdom.Element` as the state class.
 In that case, you can use the `getState()` method to build an XML element with an arbitrary structure, which then is saved directly in the state XML file.
 In the `loadState()` method, you can deserialize the JDOM element tree using any custom logic.
 Please note this is not recommended and should be avoided whenever possible.

-## Migrating Persisted Values

-If the underlying persistence model or storage format has changed, a [`ConverterProvider`](upsource:///platform/lang-impl/src/com/intellij/conversion/ConverterProvider.java) can provide [`ProjectConverter`](upsource:///platform/lang-impl/src/com/intellij/conversion/ProjectConverter.java) whose `getAdditionalAffectedFiles()` method returns affected files to migrate and performs programmatic migration of stored values.

 ## Persistent Component Lifecycle